Arduino Nano Specifications/Functions

 ↑Click to enlarge.

-The Arduino Nano Microcontroller(Microcomputer) uses “ATmega328P” from Microchip Technology(USA).
+The microcontroller of the Arduino Nano uses “ATmega328P” from Microchip Technology(USA).

 In addition, various memories such as SRAM, Flash memory, and EEPROM are also built into the microcontroller.

-You can write a program(sketch) created on your PC to Arduino Nano, and control Arduino Nano from your PC by serial communication.
+Programs (sketches) created on the PC can be written to the Arduino Nano, and the Arduino Nano can be controlled from the PC via serial communication.

 It also has the role of powering the Arduino Nano via USB, as it doesn't have a power jack like the Arduino Uno.

 However, please note that the USB port is "Mini USB Type-B", which is becoming less popular.

 You can restart the Arduino Nano by pressing the reset button.
 Use this when you want to restart the program from the beginning or when the Arduino Nano behaves strangely.

 |PWM||0 to +5V analog output|

 Analog output by switching between 0V and +5V at high speed